FortinetCloudCSE/k8s-201-workshop/content/08deployingmultus/Task8_2_installing_multus.md

 NAME                   READY   STATUS    RESTARTS   AGE kube-multus-ds-qlmrf   1/1     Running   0          88s
 ```
+{{% /tab %}}
+{{% tab title="Double Verify" style="info" %}}

-You may further validate that it has ran by looking at the /etc/cni/net.d/ directory and ensure that the auto-generated /etc/cni/net.d/00-multus.conf exists corresponding to the alphabetically first configuration file.
+You may further validate the download by looking at the /etc/cni/net.d/ directory and ensure that the auto-generated /etc/cni/net.d/00-multus.conf exists corresponding to the alphabetically first configuration file.

 refer [how ssh into worker node](/01gettingstarted/4_task3.html#ssh-into-your-worker-node) for detail.